Who We Are

-Dr Chris Shelton is Head of Education within the Institute of Education, Health and Social Sciences at the University of Chichester where he is responsible for Education and Teacher Education programmes.
+Dr Chris Shelton is Co-Director of the Institute of Education and Social Sciences at the University of Chichester where he is responsible for Education and Teacher Education programmes.

 Chris has taught on BA, PGCE and MA Education programmes on a range of modules related to ICT, Computing and Professional Studies.
 He has also been an External Examiner for a number of undergraduate and postgraduate teacher education programmes.
 Chris is a Fellow of the Higher Education Academy and a member of BERA and of IFIP Working Groups 3.1 and 3.3.
 Previously he worked in primary schools across Key Stages One and Two.
 Chris is a school governor and regularly runs in-service training events for primary school teachers at the University and in local schools.

 Chris has a range of research interests relating to technology, computing and digital literacy in schools and universities.
 He has published several articles about teacher's thinking about technology in Higher Education and his recent work has explored the pedagogy of teaching computing; teacher beliefs and knowledge about technology; and the curriculum.